Invercargill fatal crash: Passenger guilty of inciting reckless driving

 There was no intentional encouragement of manslaughter, reckless driving or dangerous driving by her client, she said.

-"It doesn't make sense... that the front-seat passenger would intentionally do this given it would put his own life and others in danger."
+"It doesn't make sense ... that the front-seat passenger would intentionally do this given it would put his own life and others in danger."

 Justice Mander summed up the case and retired the jury, which started deliberations yesterday afternoon.